Discover Norway through scenic film locations

 3. Home for Christmas

-The film Home for Christmas follows nurse Johanne (Ida Elise Broch), who, under pressure from her family, is searching for a suitable companion for Christmas Eve while also hoping for a fulfilling romantic relationship.
-Along the way, she stumbles into plenty of chaotic dating adventures – whether in a sauna, an escape room, or aboard a horse-drawn sleigh.
+The film Home for Christmas follows nurse Johanne (Ida Elise Broch), who, under pressure from her family, is searching for a suitable companion for Christmas Eve while also hoping to find a fulfilling romantic relationship.
+Along the way, she stumbles into plenty of chaotic dating adventures – both in a sauna, an escape room, and aboard a horse-drawn sleigh.

 In Røros, Johanne can often be seen strolling through the snow-covered streets or riding a kicksled (spark in Norwegian).
-Visitors can rent their own spark at the tourist information center.
+Visitors can rent their own spark at the tourist information office.

 Røros’ main street, Kjerkgata, appears frequently, with its colourful wooden houses and charming craft shops.
-It's even part of the UNESCO World Heritage list.
+It's even on of the UNESCO World Heritage list.

-Johanne’s home with the pink gate is actually not in Røros but in the Kampen district in Oslo.
+Johanne’s home with the pink gate is actually not in Røros but in the Kampen district of Oslo.

 The ice rink where Johanne is occasionally seen ice skating is located by the music pavilion in Kirkeparken in Moss in the region of Østfold, about an hour’s drive south of Oslo.